HePeng2016/CFSP/README.md

-#installation
+#Installation

     ./make

 Compile the source code.

     ./install

 Configure the environmental variable, logging again is necessary to make all commands available.

-#elemental Comands
+#Elemental Comands

     motifTools   Gen  SimpleFile  FeatureFile

-The input file name and feature file name are followed by the keyword 'Gen', frequent sequence with
+The input file name and output feature file name are followed by the keyword 'Gen', frequent sequence complexs which is composed by frequent sequence and gaps are recorded in FeatureFile.

+The format of SimpleFile is described as follow:

+    TTTAACCTT..
+    AAACCCTTG..
+    CCCGGTTTA..
+    ...

+There is one sequence in each line.

+The format of Feature file is described as follow:

+    GGCAC.TGGCA...

+Each line indicated a frequent sequence complex,Symbol '.' denote  a gap between two frequent sequence.

+    motifTools  Stat   FeatureFile  SimpleFile  FeatureProfileFile

+  The name of input files and output feature file are followed by the keyword 'Stat',one input file is frequent sequence complexs file and another file is orginal sequences file.
+The output file recorded the mutational information for each  frequent sequence in the FeatureFile.

+The format of Feature FeatureProfile  file is described as follow: